Signs to Look Out For

 Perform Regular Maintenance

 Routinely servicing your stove gives it a great chance of maintaining its power.
 This is what you should check for in regular maintenance: check your stove yearly for rust, cracks, gaps, or separations.
 If you see any of these, address them automatically.
-Be sure to inspect the door gaskets as well.
 If your wood stove provides many doors for loading and also ash dump, they all have to be checked.
-Neglecting to repair damages to the wood stove means it might not work correctly.
+Neglecting to repair damages to the wood-burning stove means it might not work correctly.
 Furthermore, not dealing with damages will also simply cause them to worsen further and may damage the credibility of your investment.

 Have it Professionally Installed